Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed

 \section{Proof of Lemma~\ref{lemma:Hn}}

-The proof of this lemma is by a direct calculation.
-We first calculate the derivatives of $\lambda(g, \nu) = \norm{Q(g, \nu)}$, by viewing $Q(g, \nu)$ as a perturbation of $Q(g_0, \nu_0)$.
+The proof of Lemma~\ref{lemma:Hn} is via a direct computation. \begin{proof} We first calculate derivatives of $\lambda(g, \nu) = \norm{Q(g, \nu)}$, by viewing $Q(g, \nu)$ as a perturbation of $Q(g_0, \nu_0)$.
 This calculation is similar to that of the Rayleigh--Schr\"odinger series.
 Then we calculate the derivatives of the function $H_n$ defined in \eqref{def:Hn}, just using differentiation rules.
-When the derivatives are evaluated at $(g_0, \nu_0)$, the formulas will simplify because of $Q(g_0, \nu_0)h_0 = \lambda(g_0, \nu_0) h_0$, and the claimed convergences will become apparent.
+When the derivatives are evaluated at $(g_0, \nu_0)$, the formulas will simplify because $Q(g_0, \nu_0)h_0 = \lambda(g_0, \nu_0) h_0$, and the claimed results will become apparent.